Sambawan Island is a small island located north of Biliran(former sub-province of Leyte) and nearest to Maripipi island.

-I and my close friends have been eyeing Sambawan Island for so long, but due to forgotten reasons, we kept on postponing the plan.
+Me and my close friends have been eyeing Sambawan Island for so long, but due to forgotten reasons we kept on postponing the plan.
 We’ve been itching to visit the island because of its picturesque nature and a promise of crystal clear waters.

 At long last, we were able to execute our plans last April 10, 2015.
-The funny thing was that we visited the island without concrete planning and organized itinerary.
-All we knew was that we just have to get to Leyte and take whatever rides to get to the island.
-We even dared to add side-trips.
-Of course, we didn’t want to spend our two and a half days of our trip on the island alone.
-We managed to list down all our possible side-trips just hours before but with no further research of each destination as to where their exact locations are and how to get there.
-And yes that’s how we do things.
-If anything fails just ask the locals, they know better
+The funny thing is that we visited the island without concrete planning and organized itinerary.
+All we know is that, we just have to get to Leyte and take whatever rides to get to the island.
+And we even dared to add side-trips.
+Of course we don’t want to spend our two and a half days of trip on the island alone.
+We managed to list down all our possible side-trips just hours before but with no further research of each destinations as to where there exact locations are and how to get there. **and yes that’s how we do things.
+If anything fails just ask the locals, they know better**

 We met in Cebu Port’s terminal 1 and got into the first trip to Ormoc City.
 It took around two hours to reach Ormoc City.
 There are plenty of vans right outside Ormoc’s Port.
 We then got in a van bound for Naval and arrived at around noon.

-There are two ways to get to Sambawan Island from Biliran.
+There are two ways to get to Sambawan:

 - From Naval, catch boat to Maripipi

-- In Maripipi port, ride “habal-habal” to Ol-og
+- From Maripipi port, ride habal-habal to Ol-og

 From Ol-og, charter a small boat to Sambawan